jncraton/computational-thinking-cpsc2020/lectures/18-files.md

 Lines
 -----

-- Plain text may be separated into lines for easier consumtion
+- Plain text may be separated into lines for easier consumption
 - Lines are separated by a special character called a newline
 - We can create a newline character in Python using a `\n` escape sequence